 Do you find it natural to memorise words or phrasal verbs in the form of a list?
-And most importantly, do you succeed at commiting that knowledge to your long-term memory?
+And most importantly, do you succeed at committing that knowledge to your long-term memory?

 This traditional learning style may work for certain people or with certain areas of vocabulary, such as the irregular verb list but as a rule of thumb, I am inclined to say that CONTEXT IS BEST.
 Even in the case of the irregular verbs.